cockroachdb/docs/src/current/cockroachcloud/upgrade-to-v24.2.md

 Refer to [CockroachDB Cloud Upgrade Policy]({% link cockroachcloud/upgrade-policy.md %}) before installing or upgrading for release timing and support details.

 {{site.data.alerts.callout_success}}
 Upgrading a CockroachDB {{ site.data.products.dedicated }} cluster to a new major version is opt-in.
-Before proceeding, review the CockroachDB {{ site.data.products.cloud }} [CockroachDB Cloud Upgrade Policy](https://cockroachlabs.com/docs/cockroachcloud/upgrade-policy).
+Before proceeding, review the [CockroachDB Cloud Upgrade Policy](https://cockroachlabs.com/docs/cockroachcloud/upgrade-policy).
 {{site.data.alerts.end}}

 ## Step 1.
 Verify that you can upgrade